smart-rb/smart_types/README.md

 SmartCore::Types::Protocol::Callable
 ```

+- type name prefix (as a code part) in invariant error codes;
 - support for type of empty non-defined type (`SmartCore::Types::Primitive::Undefined`);
 - constrained types;
 - moudle-based type system integration;
 - constructor implementation and support;
+- support for invariant definitioning in mult-types;
+- support for invariant definitioning in sum-types;

 ## Contributing